inverno-io/inverno-mods/inverno-grpc-client/README.md

 - the client to connect using HTTP/2 protocol only (required by gRPC protocol)
 - the request timeout to 10 minutes

 > It is important to be aware that the HTTP client will terminate requests that exceeds the request timeout (i.e. take longer than the timeout to complete).
-Increasing the request timeout can then be required if you intend to invoke long running gRPC services like server or bidirectional streaming service methods which might take longer than the default 60 seconds to complete.
+Increasing the request timeout can then be required if you intend to invoke long-running gRPC services like server or bidirectional streaming service methods which might take longer than the default 60 seconds to complete.
 Implementing reconnection mechanism is also highly recommended for long polling use cases.

 The support for native transport or TLS secured connection is provided by the [HTTP client](#http-client) which must be configured accordingly.
 Although nothing prevents to send gRPC messages over an HTTP/1.x connection, this is discouraged and might as it will break interoperability and might result in unpredictable behaviours, particular care must be taken to ensure the client is properly configured to create HTTP/2 connections.